-In my case my 2 most popular videos are Michael Jackson’s “Billie Jean” and Stevie Wonder’s “Superstition”.
+In my case, my 2 most popular videos are Michael Jackson’s “Billie Jean” and Stevie Wonder’s “Superstition”.
 As you may know, I released a Stevie Wonder instructional guitar DVD teaching the arrangements I play on Youtube.
-All the marketing, customer base, etc is from youtube.
+All the marketing, customer base, etc are from YouTube.

 Here’s the rub.
-All of my cover tunes on Youtube – and anyone’s cover tunes on Youtube are flat out, no questions asked copyright infringement.
+All of my cover tunes on Youtube – and anyone’s cover tunes on Youtube are flat-out, no questions asked copyright infringement.
 Yep, if you are not paying for a license, it is copyright infringement.
 Does not matter if you did it for fun and not for money, does not matter if it is YOU playing the song.
 Copyright Violation.
 Period.
-Grow up if you wnat to argue or think otherwise!
+Grow up if you want to argue or think otherwise!

 So if you do ANY cover tunes AT ALL – you better keep reading and get real with yourself about where it is all heading.

-Several musicians have had their entire accounts from Youtube deleted after achieving a high profile through popular videos of cover songs.
-That’s all videos, comments, messages, friends and subscribers gone all at once.
+Several musicians have had their entire accounts on Youtube deleted after achieving a high profile through popular videos of cover songs.
+That’s all videos, comments, messages, friends, and subscribers gone all at once.

 This really would suck for me if it happens.
 I have 11 thousand people who have subscribed to my channel, and I’d lose contact with them.
 Ouch!
 That’s fans and customers.
 It’s like the ultimate targeted mailing list for an artist gets destroyed.

-Glowing comments that show concert promoters that I have fans.
-Fans means ticket sales to them, so part of my presentation for concerts is based on my youtube presence.
+Glowing comments show concert promoters that I have fans.
+Fans mean ticket sales to them, so part of my presentation for concerts is based on my YouTube presence.

-What really sucks the big one is that Youtube is totally inconsistent in how they deal with offenders.
-Also – the more popular you become, the more of a target you become as publishers search their own tunes and report to Youtube on who to axe.
+What really sucks the big one is that YouTube is totally inconsistent in how they deal with offenders.
+Also – the more popular you become, the more of a target you become as publishers search for their own tunes and report to YouTube on who to axe.

 Warner Music Group